Erwin von Witzleben: The Interwar Years

-As early as 1934, Witzleben showed his opposition to the Nazi regime when he and generals Erich von Manstein, Wilhelm Ritter von Leeb, and Gerd von Rundstedt demanded an inquiry into the deaths of generals Kurt von Schleicher and Ferdinand von Bredow in the Night of the Long Knives.
-As a result of that and his criticism of Hitler's persecution of Fritsch in the Blomberg–Fritsch Affair, Witzleben was forced into early retirement in 1938.
-His retirement did not last however, as Hitler soon needed him in the preparations for the Second World War.
+As early as 1934, Witzleben showed his opposition to the Nazi regime when he and Generals Erich von Manstein, Wilhelm Ritter von Leeb, and Gerd von Rundstedt demanded an inquiry into the deaths of Generals Kurt von Schleicher and Ferdinand von Bredow during the Night of the Long Knives.

-Starting in 1937, Witzleben was a member of the Oster Conspiracy, a group of plotters including Generaloberst (colonel general) Ludwig Beck, generals Erich Hoepner and Carl-Heinrich von Stülpnagel, Admiral and Chief of the Abwehr Wilhelm Canaris and Abwehr Oberstleutnant (Lieutenant Colonel) Hans Oster.
+Starting in 1937, Witzleben was a member of the Oster Conspiracy, a group of plotters that included Ludwig Beck, Generals Erich Hoepner and Carl-Heinrich von Stülpnagel, Admiral and Chief of the Wilhelm Canaris, and Abwehr Oberstleutnant Hans Oster.
 The men planned to overthrow Hitler in a military coup d'état and avert another European war, which seemed highly likely during the 1938 Sudetenland Crisis, until the Munich Agreement both shocked and demoralized the plotters.
 Witzleben's units, which garrisoned the Berlin Defense District, were to have played a decisive role in the planned coup.

-In November 1938, Witzleben was installed as commander-in-chief of Army Group Command 2 based in Frankfurt.
-He was also involved in Generaloberst Kurt Freiherr von Hammerstein-Equord's conspiracy plans of 1939.
-Hammerstein-Equord planned to seize Hitler outright in a kind of frontal assault while Witzleben would shut down the Nazi headquarters, but the plan was also abandoned.
+In November 1938, Witzleben handed over command of the III Army Corps to General of the Artillery Curt Haase and was installed as commander-in-chief of Army Group Command 2 based in Frankfurt.
+(Note: Wilhelm Adam was his predecessor.)

+He was also involved in Kurt Freiherr von Hammerstein-Equord's conspiracy plans of 1939.
+Hammerstein-Equord planned to seize Hitler outright in a frontal assault while Witzleben would shut down the Nazi headquarters, but this plan was also abandoned.
+During mobilization for the invasion of Poland (which sparked World War II), Witzleben took command of the new 1st Army in the west (see Phoney War).
+In this position, he was promoted to colonel general on 1 November 1939.